hyperspy/hyperspy/doc/user_guide/tools.rst

 `signal_type`
     Describes the nature of the signal.
 It can be any string, normally the acronym associated with a
     particular signal.
-In certain cases Hyperspy provides features that are only available for a
+In certain cases HyperSpy provides features that are only available for a
     particular signal type through :py:class:`~.signal.Signal` subclasses.
     The :py:class:`~.signal.Signal` method